5 Best Drywall Taping Tools in 2022

 LEVEL5 Automatic Drywall Taper

-So the first thing to mention is the creaser trigger in the bottom of the taper, which lets you control the creaser wheel at the top.
-This trigger gives an easy switch between flat surface taping to corner taping or vice versa.
-So whenever you need to apply tape into the corner, just pull the trigger upward, which will lift up the wheel and let you continue your work.
+So the first thing to mention is the creaser trigger at the bottom of the taper, which lets you control the creaser wheel at the top.
+This trigger gives an easy switch between flat surface taping and corner taping or vice versa.

 Right above the trigger, there is a tape dispenser where you can place the tape roll.
-You have to twist the tape to make the tape go into the head.
-As a tape has a front and a back, make sure that you twist the tape in the right direction when you are feeding your tape through.
+You have to twist the tape to make it go into the head.
+As tape has a front and a back, make sure that you twist the tape in the right direction when you are feeding it through.

 Pros